MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/customer-key-overview.md

 ## <a name="customer-key-encrypts-data-at-rest-in-office-365"></a>Customer Key crittografa i dati in pausa in Office 365

-Usando le chiavi fornite, customer key crittografa:
+Usando le chiavi fornite, customer key a livello di applicazione crittografa:

 - File di SharePoint Online, OneDrive for Business e Teams.
 - File caricati in OneDrive for Business.